stephenh/ts-proto/README.markdown

 `ts-proto` understands these wrapper types and will generate `google.protobuf.StringValue name = 1` as a `name: string | undefined`.

-This hides some of the `StringValue` mess and gives a more idiomatic way of access them.
+This hides some of the `StringValue` mess and gives a more idiomatic way of using them.

 Granted, it's unfortunate this is not as simple as marking the `string` as `optional`.